Plant stem cell extracts vs PTT-6® vs epidermal growth factors : How they interact with our skin

-Likewise, between mammalian species, stem-cell derived cytokines and growth factors are easily recognized by other mammalian cells, but not by plant cells.
+Likewise, between mammalian species, stem-cell derived exosomes and growth factors are easily recognized by other mammalian cells, but not by plant cells.
 Overall, although the amino acid building blocks to produce these proteins are the same, the eventual proteins produced have a different structural configuration which fundamentally changes the intercellular ‘language’ and thus the ability to communicate with each other.

 There are many recognized botanical ingredients that are proven to be beneficial to our skin.
 Moisturizing ingredients, as well as vitamin extracts and plant oils have unique abilities to protect our skin from damage and dehydration.

 CALECIM® also recognizes the value of botanical skin care ingredients.
 For example, you’ll find aloe vera in our CALECIM® Professional Restorative Hydration Cream.
 We’ve just married the best of both worlds!

-The great advantage of using products that have mammalian stem cell conditioned media is that our human skin cells are able to decipher and act on the biochemical signals they contain.
+The great advantage of using products that have mammalian stem cell extract is that our human skin cells are able to decipher and act on the biochemical signals they contain.
 Normally our own epithelial and mesenchymal stem cells send signals to renew and heal our skin, however as we age their potency and activity diminishes.
-By using mammalian stem cell conditioned media which contain powerful growth factors such as epidermal growth factors, we can give our skin a boost of supporting proteins and skin-restoring signals in the high doses our bodies are accustomed to from when we were younger.
+By using mammalian stem cell secretions which contain powerful growth factors and exosomes such as epidermal growth factors, we can give our skin a boost of supporting proteins and skin-restoring signals in the high doses our bodies are accustomed to from when we were younger.